grafluxe/pylinter/README.md

 # Pylinter

-A Python linter for Brackets.
+A Python linter for Adobe Brackets.
 This extension lints Python code on save (with Pylint).
 It works like JSLint, but for Python.

 ![Screenshot](./screenshot.jpg)